 Our fee-for-service plan offers services through a network of health care providers.
+If you need assistance with locating a Network provider in your area contact us at 800-694-9901 or access our network directory via our website, www.MHBP.com.
 When you use Network providers, you will receive covered services at reduced cost.
 MHBP is solely responsible for the selection of Network providers in your area.
-Contact us at 800-694-9901 for the names of Network providers or to request a Network directory.
-You can also go to our website at www.mhbp.com.